All Collections

 • "To speak with a representative, press 0."

-• "Please record your first name and press any key when you are done."
+• "Please record your first name and press any key when finished."

 • As a rule of thumb, whenever you are asked to "enter" or "press" a number during a phone call, use the "Keypad" option rather than the keyboard.
 You can find it on the right side of your call controllers.